Lab-4: Malloc lab

 - Do the pointers in a heap block point to valid heap addresses?

-- Write unit tests (in mm-unittest.c) in the style of mm-implicit-unittest.c.
+- If you decide to do the bonus part, write unit tests (in mm-buddy-unittest.c) in the style of mm-implicit-unittest.c.
 They might seem tedious, but they are crucial for debugging.

 - When testing with trace-based tester, use simple workloads first to debug correctness.
 We provide two very simple trace files short{1,2}.rep to simplify debugging.
 Type mdriver -f ./traces/short1.rep to test your memory allocator on one of these workloads first.